isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 ## Generating the PDF with dynamic content

 Now, generate the PDF document containing the virtual contract by dynamically populating selected fields after rendering the personal data form.
-Specifically, you need to populate the person data into the pre-created contract.
+Specifically, you must populate the person data into the pre-created contract.

 Here, for simplicity, you have only a header, a subheader, and a string constant reading: "This contract was prepared for \<full name of the person\>".

 To achieve this goal, start with Adobe’s [Create a PDF from Dynamic HTML](https://opensource.adobe.com/pdftools-sdk-docs/release/latest/howtos.html#create-a-pdf-from-dynamic-html) example.
 By analyzing that sample code, you see that the process of dynamic HTML field population works as follows.

-First, you need to prepare the HTML page, which has static and dynamic content.
+First, you must prepare the HTML page, which has static and dynamic content.
 The dynamic part is updated using JavaScript.
 Namely, the PDF Services API injects the JSON object into your HTML.

 You then get the JSON properties using the JavaScript function that is invoked when the HTML document loads.
 This JavaScript function updates the selected DOM elements.
 Here is the example that populates the span element, holding the person’s data (see src\\main\\resources\\contract\\index.html of the companion code):